apache/rocketmq/README.md

 ### Run RocketMQ in Kubernetes

-You can also run a RocketMQ cluster within a Kubernetes cluster.
+You can also run a RocketMQ cluster within a Kubernetes cluster using [RocketMQ Operator](https://github.com/apache/rocketmq-operator).
 Before your operations, make sure that `kubectl` and related kubeconfig file installed on your machine.

 **1) Install CRDs**